eForms Logo

 4. Receive Court Judgment / Obtain Writ of Possession

-If the tenant fails to appear at the hearing, the court will issue a default judgment, and the tenant will have to vacate immediately.
+If the tenant fails to appear at the hearing, the court will issue a default judgment, and the tenant must vacate immediately.
 If the tenant still fails to vacate, the landlord may obtain a Writ of Possession (CV-195) from the court and have the sheriff remove the tenant.